rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

 cases use this ordered test strategy and you can be sure your library or project will work as intended.
 If your code is used as a dependency in another project, that project will be able to mock all the functionality you created because you already took care of it.
+Bear in mind that in JUnit5 there are out-of-the-box much better ways to do this.

 ## See more
  * A [real unit test](https://github.com/EliuX/MEGAcmd4J/blob/master/src/test/java/com/github/eliux/mega/cmd/BasicActionsTest.java)